 My name is April Kennedy, and I am the Upper Elementary and Middle School teacher at One World Montessori.
-This is my fifth year in a Montessori classroom, but I have spent most of my adult life teaching others.
+This is my eight year in a Montessori classroom, but I have spent most of my adult life teaching others.
 I graduated with a Masters Degree in English in 1996.
 Once I completed my degree, I taught at West Virginia University as an adjunct English instructor.
 Though I loved my work on a college campus, I knew I needed to find a job with benefits, so I began teaching English at a Catholic high school in WV.
 During the two years I was there, I completely fell in love with my students, but my family had moved to NC, and I missed them terribly (plus WV winters can be brutal).
 I moved to Wilmington, NC in 2004 and began teaching at a high school in Duplin County.
 Once again, I fell in love with my students, but more importantly, I fell in love with the biology teacher, and we were married in the summer of 2005.

 After we got married, I started teaching English at a local community college.
 During my time there, I completed 18 graduate hours in Communication Studies, and I taught both English and Public Speaking.
 I also became a mother to two beautiful little girls, and I decided to take a break from full-time teaching so I could spend some important time with them.
 This also freed me up to take my oldest to a Montessori school.
 While she was there, I began learning more about the Montessori philosophy, and I was committed to giving this amazing educational experience to both of my daughters.
 Though we were forced to take a break from the Montessori classroom for a few years, while we were away, I became even more convinced that my children would flourish most in a Montessori environment.
 I also began to realize that I didn’t just want the philosophy for them—I also wanted it for myself.